 “He said to me, ‘I don’t know.’”

 North Miami police have said officers had “attempted to negotiate with the two men on the scene.”

 At some point, one of the officers discharged his weapon, police said.
 In a fact sheet released via social media, the police department said the officer involved in the shooting is a 30-year-old Hispanic male with four years on the job.

 “I realize there may be questions about what happened on Monday night.
 You have questions.
 The community has questions. … I, personally, have questions.
 I assure you, we’ll get all the answers,” the police chief told reporters Thursday.

 Howard Simon, executive director of the American Civil Liberties Union of Florida, condemned the shooting: “Thankfully, Mr. Kinsey is alive and not more gravely injured – but had the officer’s weapon been pointed just a few degrees differently, this senseless incident could have been a much greater tragedy.”

 Simon called on law enforcement agencies to examine policies on the use of force and responses to people with mental health issues.

 “Without changes in policy and improved training of officers, we will very likely see more needless shootings and deaths at the hands of police,” he said in a statement.

-A U.S. congresswoman whose district includes North Miami told reporters she was shocked by the video that shows the scene before the shooting.
+A U.S. congresswoman whose district includes North Miami told reporters she was shocked by Kinsey’s shooting.